Bicyclette/Maze-Engine/README.md

 * vignette effect
 * anti-aliasing
 * 3D animated model loading with the ASSIMP library
-* physics with the BULLET engine : rigid bodies, soft bodies and kinematic character controller
+* physics with the BULLET engine : rigid bodies, soft bodies, kinematic character controller and vehicle controller
 * debug draw for the BULLET engine
 * fire particle system
 * audio management with the OPENAL library